All Children - All Families: Benchmarks of LGBT Cultural Competency

 b.
 Trainers are prepared to deliver this content and create a safe space for all families.

 c.
-Agency provides LGBT-specific training and support to existing resource families and other caregivers on an ongoing basis (including birth families and siblings whenever appropriate).
+Agency provides LGBT-inclusive ongoing support and education to existing resource families and other caregivers (including birth families and foster/birth siblings whenever applicable).

 More: Family Training